pandorabots/talk.js/README.md

 Talk.js
 =======

 Talk to a Pandorabot directly from your browser.
-Talk.js keeps track of your users by storing a cookie, allowing predicates to persist across sessions.
+The talk.js keeps track of your users by storing a cookie, allowing predicates to persist across sessions.

 Requirements
 ------------